allegheny-college-expressioneers/syllabus/README.md

 As you may have noticed, there will be a much greater emphasis on "doing"--on analyzing, writing, and documenting code--than on memorizing and recalling information in this course, just as there is within the field of computer science.

 Because of this, quizzes only constitute a small portion of your grade and I will drop your lowest score.
-Rather than evaluating your ability to memorize and recall information, quizzes are meant more to help you to self-assess your progress and to help me determine what topics require more time and attention.
+Rather than evaluating your ability to memorize and recall information, quizzes are meant to help you self-assess your progress and to help me determine what topics require more time and attention.

 Quizzes will be due by 11:00 PM Thursday each week, to give me enough time to review responses so that I can determine what topics to focus on during Friday's class.